jfromaniello/selfsigned/README.md

   notAfterDate: new Date('2026-01-01'), // end of certificate validity (default: notBeforeDate + 365 days)
   algorithm: 'sha256', // sign the certificate with specified algorithm (default: 'sha1')
   extensions: [{ name: 'basicConstraints', cA: true }], // certificate extensions array
-  clientCertificate: true, // generate client cert signed by the original key (default: false)
+  clientCertificate: true, // generate client cert (default: false) - can also be an options object
-  clientCertificateCN: 'jdoe', // client certificate's common name (default: 'John Doe jdoe123')
-  clientCertificateKeySize: 2048, // the size for the client private key in bits (default: 2048)
   ca: { key: '...', cert: '...' }, // CA key and cert for signing (default: self-signed)
   passphrase: 'secret' // encrypt the private key with a passphrase (default: none) });